 Due to the work it takes to harvest, process and bottle ice wine, an average bottle can range from $50 to $135, depending on its vintage.

-Enjoy Ice Wine on Kelowna Wine Tasting Tours
+Enjoy a Kelowna Ice Wine Tasting on a Wine Tour

 Ice wine is a great way to cap off a fine dining experience or to taste along Teehouse’s standard and private wine tours.

 Our Lakeshore and West Kelowna wine tours take you to some of the best wineries renowned for their ice wines.
 Enjoy Summerhill Pyramid Winery’s organic 2014 Chardonnay Ice Wine, a gold winner at the 2017 Chardonnay du Monde, held in Burgundy, France or Kalala Organic Estate Winery’s 2013 Chardonnay Ice Wine, which won the same award in 2016.
 You may also want to sample Mission Hill Family Estate Winery’s Reserve Merlot Ice Wine 2013, which has also received glowing reviews.